Death may be inevitable, but for those left behind saying goodbye is naturally a distressing experience, no matter what the circumstances.

 Unlike religious celebrants, we do not receive a salary, so our fees cover the time and skill needed to gather the information, to compose a fitting tribute to the deceased and to deliver it in a professional, warm manner on the day.

-2016: In the region of £175 for a ceremony in the Celebrants local area.
-If excess travel is incurred i.e. more than 50 miles in total then travel will be charged at 50p per mile.
+2018: In the region of £175 for a ceremony in the Celebrants local area.
+If excess travel is incurred i.e. more than 50 miles in total then travel may be charged at 50p per mile.

 Your Celebrant will be happy to confirm their fee in advance.